September 12–October 5, 2025

 Pamela Zaremba

-Participating artists: Robin Adler, Karen Allen, Bob Barry, Daniel Berlin, Joel Brown, Joan Harmon, Nataliya Hines, George Kimmerling, Linda Lauro-Lazin, Nansi T. Lent, Soli Pierce, Eileen Sackman, Ilse Schreiber-Noll, and Pamela Zaremba.
+Participating artists: Robin Adler, Karen Allen, Bob Barry, Daniel Berlin, Joel Brown, Nataliya Hines, George Kimmerling, Linda Lauro-Lazin, Nansi T. Lent, Soli Pierce.
+Eileen Sackman, Ilse Schreiber-Noll, and Pamela Zaremba.
 Click here for information on each artist.